guinn8/LikeRogue/README.md

 (Requires Eclipse)
 1. Download the ZIP file
 2. Extract the ZIP file
+3. Open the extracted folder and there should be another folder with the same name in there.
+Take that one out of the folder.
-3. In Eclipse, go to File -> Open Projects from File System
+4. In Eclipse, go to File -> Open Projects from File System
-4. Add the directory which should be the extracted file from step 2.
+5. Add the directory which should be the folder that you took out from step 3.
 Press "Finish" when done.
+6. Open the 'main' package in the package manager on the left.
-5. Open up Core.java and run it.
+7. Open up Core.java and proceed to run it..

 # How to Play the Game:
 - The goal is to make it to the end through multiple maps.